 - think growth: It’s all too easy right now to lose your enthusiasm and sense of purpose.
 When economies contract, so too does your motivation.
 Don’t let that happen — now is the worst time to lose sight of the future!
 Think opportunity: study my “Where’s the Growth” document, and think about what it implies

 - immerse in ideas.
-The global idea-cycle is collapsing.
-New ideas are launched, analyzed, and developed to concrete product at a speed that is astonishing.
-Rapid product change is the new norm: I’m dealing with the CEO of one organization that is involved in a rapidly emerging, multi-billion dollar market that will appear, go super-nova, and disapper, over the course of about 18-24 months, before it is superseded by the next generation of product.
-That’s fast, and that’s the new reality.
+The global idea cycle is collapsing.
+New ideas are launched, analyzed, and developed into products at a speed that is astonishing.
+Rapid product change is the new norm: I’m dealing with the CEO of one organization that is involved in a rapidly emerging, multi-billion dollar market that will appear, go super-nova, and disappear, over the course of about 18-24 months, before it is superseded by the next generation of product.
+That’s fast, and that’s a new reality.

 - check your bench strength.
-After the cutting begins, value goes out the door.
-Yet your abililty to access ever more scarce, specialized skills will define your future success.
-It’s your ability to establish a fast, agile, quick-to-assembe collaborative team that will define your ability to grab all the opportunity that is emerging out there.
+After the cutting begins, the value goes out the door.
+Yet your ability to access ever more scarce, specialized skills will define your future success.
+It’s your ability to establish a fast, agile, quick-to-assemble collaborative team that will define your ability to grab all the opportunity that is emerging out there.

-- invest in experience.
+- invest in the experience.
 Experiential capital — the depth of capability that you have from exploring, taking risks, trying things out — is the financial capital.
-It’s a precious resource, and might be in short supply if you aren’t working to build it up.
+It’s a precious resource and might be in short supply if you aren’t working to build it up.

 - set the tone.
 If you let the current economic headlines drive your corporate spirit, you’re sunk.
 You have to keep people focused on the future — otherwise, your team will smell your fear.
 Leadership is all about keeping your team focused on opportunity and goals, not on ongoing and regular (“new normal” volatility.